Cuyahoga County 2020 Solar Co-op

 Watch the video below to learn more about our solar co-op process and its benefits, or view our FAQs.

-Consulta nuestro FAQ para más información sobre la tecnología solar y el proceso de comprar e instalar su sistema solar.Join our co-op
+Consulta nuestro FAQ para más información sobre la tecnología solar y el proceso de comprar e instalar su sistema solar.Go solar on your own

 The Cuyahoga County Solar Co-op is open to all residents and businesses within Cuyahoga County.
 Employees of official Co-op partners that live in an adjacent county are also eligible to participate.
 Partners are listed at the bottom of this page and include: Cleveland State University; County of Cuyahoga

 Installer selected.
 Co-op participants selected YellowLite to be the group's installer through an open and competitive bidding process.
 The company is in the process of developing personalized proposals for each co-op participant.

 Sign up deadline has passed.
 Co-op closed to new participants.
 If you missed the signup window, learn how we can help you go solar on your own.
 Join our newsletter to stay informed about future co-ops.

 Second info session

 Sign up deadline